 From the end of February, Thomas opted to play on clay instead of flying to Indian Wells and Miami, winning two Challengers and one ATP title in Cairo, Casablanca and Agadir to move closer to the place in the top-20 again.

 In April, the Austrian didn't play that well in Estoril and Barcelona before entering the first Masters 1000 tournament on clay in Monte Carlo, producing five rock-solid victories to find himself in the title match.
 Marcelo Filippini, Martin Jaite, Jim Courier and Juan Aguilera took only 24 games against Muster in eight sets, propelling the Austrian into the semis where he ousted world no.

 152 Henri Leconte 6-2, 6-3 to advance into the final.
-The struggling Frenchman had barely scored some ATP wins before Monte Carlo that year, finding form in front of the home fans and trying to become the first French champion since Pierre Darmon in 1963.
+The struggling Frenchman had barely scored ATP wins before Monte Carlo that year, finding form in front of the home fans and trying to become the first French champion since Pierre Darmon in 1963!

-Muster grabbed five breaks in total, giving serve away once and never feeling pressure from the other side of the court.
-Henri netted a forehand in the first game to suffer an instant break, creating three chances on the return in the next game but squandering them all to push Thomas 2-0 in front.
+Muster grabbed five breaks, gave serve away once and never felt pressure from the other side of the court.
+Henri netted a forehand in the first game to suffer an instant break before creating three return chances in the next one, squandering them all to push Thomas 2-0 in front.

-Serving for the set, Muster fended off a break chance with a volley winner at the net, wrapping up the first part of the encounter with a backhand winner for a 6-2.
-Just like in the opener, Leconte had to play from a break down right from the start, giving serve away in the first game and pushing Muster a set and a break up.
+Serving for the set, Muster fended off a break chance with a volley winner at the net, wrapping up the encounter's first part with a backhand winner for 6-2.
+Like in the opener, Leconte had to play from a break down right from the start, giving serve away in the first game and pushing Muster a set and a break up.